SpectrumApp/spectrum-relay/README.md

 ### Making a release

-Making a releae requires having correctly set your `$GOPATH` variable and diretory structure according to https://golang.org/doc/code.html.
+Making a release requires having correctly set your `$GOPATH` variable and directory structure according to https://golang.org/doc/code.html.
 It assumes the current directory is at `$GOPATH/src/github.com/SpectrumApp/spectrum-relay` or symlinked there.

 It requires `goxc` and `bumpversion`